ctrl-alter-ego/jot-ideas/README.md

 Built in pure JS, HTML, CSS and utilising design system elements.

-Code cannot be shared due to organisational ownership, however feel free to check out the demo below, or download it for yourself from the Chrome store:
+Repo cannot be shared due to organisational ownership, however feel free to check out the demo below, or download it for yourself from the Chrome store:

 https://chromewebstore.google.com/detail/jot-ideas-by-sopheon/gnjijnnioodbjcpckbgocebjagigjhpl